What is "Psychoanalytic Psychotherapy"?

 - feel more confident and appropriately assertive in expressing your thoughts, wishes, and needs;

-- make more meaningful and intimate connections with others;
+- make more meaningful and intimate relationships;

 - develop a more coherent sense of your values, goals, and identity;